JacobDawson98/JacobDawson98.github.io/about.md

 Multiplayer video game played in a browser.

-My role in this project was a team developer.
-I took on tasks and implemented them to the best of my ability at the time.
+As a team developer, I took on tasks and implemented them to the best of my ability at the time.

 I gained knowledge in Node.js development and Asynchronous programming.